Have you ever been told that an older relative has anemia?

 This second factor is very important to keep in mind.
 The human body does somewhat adapt to lower hemoglobin levels, but only if it’s given weeks or months to do so.

-So this means that if someone’s hemoglobin drops from 12.5gm/dL to 10gm/dL (which we’d generally consider a moderate level of anemia), they are likely to feel pretty crummy if this drop happened over a two days, but much less so if it developed slowly over two months.
+So this means that if someone’s hemoglobin drops from 12.5gm/dL to 10gm/dL (which we’d generally consider a moderate level of anemia), they are likely to feel pretty crummy if this drop happened over two days, but much less so if it developed slowly over two months.

-The most common causes of anemia
+The most common causes of anemia in aging adults

 Whenever anemia is detected, it’s essential to figure out what is causing the low red blood cell count.